 As an independent charity, our policies are based on impartial, clinically based evidence.
 We work with leaders and decision-makers in the eye health sector, such as government health departments, commissioning bodies, and patient and charity organisations to help shape eye services for the benefit of patients.

-We have nearly 4,000 members worldwide and our work involves:
+We have over 3,500 members worldwide and our work involves:

 - Setting and maintaining the standards for professional practice of ophthalmology through clinical guidelines